usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 ### Day 4 (Governor Limits)
 1. Insert 200 Account records.
 Insert the Account record one by one.
 What governor limit did we hit?
 How do we overcome this error?
-1. How can you generate the error "System.LimitException: Too many SOQL queries"?
+1. Write code such that you generate the error "System.LimitException: Too many SOQL queries"?
 1. What are the top 3 governor limits?
 Why are they important?
 1. Explain to someone what governor limits are.
+1. Create triggers that:
+   1. populates Description of new Account record to be "Yes I can"
+   1. runs only on Contact updates >>> creates a task for Contact owner with subject "call the contact asap"

 [[↑] Back to top](#salesforce-exercises)

-### Triggers
-1. Create a trigger that:
-* populates Description of new Account record to be "Yes I can"
-* runs only on Contact updates >>> creates a task for Contact owner with subject "call the contact asap"
-1.

-[[↑] Back to top](#salesforce-exercises)

-### Class
+### Day 5 (Apex Class)
 1. Write a class that accepts a string, creates an Account, returns nothing
-2. Write a class that accepts a string, creates an Account, returns ID of the account
+1. Write a class that accepts a string, creates an Account, returns ID of the account
-3. Write a class that does not accept a string, creates an Account, returns nothing
+1. Write a class that does not accept a string, creates an Account, returns nothing
-4. Write a class that does not accept a string, creates an Account in a try catch, returns nothing
+1. Write a class that does not accept a string, creates an Account in a try catch, returns nothing
-5. Write a static method.
+1. Write a static method.
 How do you call it?

-[[↑] Back to top](#salesforce-exercises)

-### Test Class (unit test)
 1. Create a test class for each of the above classes
-2. Create a test class for the trigger
+1. Create a test class for the trigger

-[[↑] Back to top](#salesforce-exercises)

-### Debug Log
+1. Explain to someone 3 things that you learned today.

+### Day 6 (Debug Log)
 1. Insert 1 account record & analyze the debug log.
 What do you see?
-2. Create a validation rule on account object
+1. Create a validation rule on account object
    1. Insert 1 account & analyze the debug log

-[[↑] Back to top](#salesforce-exercises)

-### Governor Limits
-1. Write a class that breaks a governor limit
-2. Write a class that breaks another governor limit
-3. Rewrite #1 so that it does not break gov limit
-4. Rewrite #2 so that it does not break gov limit

-[[↑] Back to top](#salesforce-exercises)

-### Github
+### Day 7 (GitHub)
 1. Create a github account (if you don't have one)
 1. Install Github for Desktop
 1. Star this repository: https://github.com/usmanovs/Salesforce-Interview-Handbook